-Members who hold certificates of public practice are required by APES 320 and ASQC 1, where applicable, to establish and maintain a system of quality control policies and procedures, designed to provide reasonable assurance that a practice and its staff comply with standards, regulatory and legal requirements.
+Members who hold certificates of public practice are required by APES 320, and ASQC 1 where applicable, to establish and maintain a system of quality control designed to provide reasonable assurance that the practice and its staff comply with professional standards and legal and regulatory requirements.
 A quality control system consists of policies designed to achieve this objective and the procedures necessary to implement and monitor compliance with those policies.

 APES 320 and ASQC 1 identify the following elements of quality control:

 - Leadership responsibilities for quality within the practice

 - Acceptance and continuance of client relationships and specific engagements

 - Human resources

 - Engagement performance